Build your Bulletproof Workspace from scratch or get the template.

 Your master databases are easily accessible via the sidebar, but homepage links make them even more accessible.

-) property of your Resources database allows you to indicate which Resources display on your homepage.
+The Frequent (Checkbox) property of your Resources database allows you to indicate which Resources display on your homepage.
 That Linked Database is a Gallery with no card preview.

 You could also create a view for each Category or Bucket, but remember, opening a bucket displays its respective Resources.

 The Linked Database for Buckets is a List with two views — one for Clients, the other for Internal Buckets.
-For each, Buckets with the Archive (Checkbox
+For each, Buckets with the Archive (Checkbox) property checked are excluded.

-Most teams choose to display active projects, including those "Ongoing," on their homepage.
+Most teams choose to display active projects, including those ""Ongoing,"" on their homepage.
 They display nicely as a Gallery with the Progress and Bucket properties visible.

-A List displays Meetings & Events "Within a Week" of the current date (before and after), with the Buckets and When properties visible.
+A List displays Meetings & Events ""Within a Week"" of the current date (before and after), with the Buckets and When properties visible.

 Some teams choose to boost accountability by displaying their active Objectives on the homepage.
 Should you choose to do so, they display well as a Gallery with the Progress property visible.

-In team workspaces, individuals can have personal "homepages" that display only the database items relevant to them.
-To do so, they can utilize the Me
+In team workspaces, individuals can have personal ""homepages"" that display only the database items relevant to them.
+To do so, they can utilize the Me option in filters for Person properties.

 Filtered views of the Tasks database display only those assigned to the respective team member.
 The individuals can customize formats and filters to suit their preferences, but a Table view makes administration easy, including the management of the Do Date property.

-A Gallery view of Projects displays active (and "Ongoing") Projects where the individual is within the Project Manager or Team properties.
+A Gallery view of Projects displays active (and ""Ongoing"") Projects where the individual is within the Project Manager or Team properties.

 A List view of Meetings & Events displays those where the individual is within the Attendees property.
 Individuals can filter the List for their preferred timeframe.

 Adapted from the GTD methodology, Inbox is a private page for each user, where the individual can record new tasks, notes and reminders throughout each day.
-At the end of the day, the users can "clear their Inboxes" by completing, scheduling and organizing those items.
+At the end of the day, the users can ""clear their Inboxes"" by completing, scheduling and organizing those items.

 Adding icons to your primary pages and frequented database items, particularly Buckets, enhances the aesthetic of your workspace considerably.
 Minimalist, monochromatic collections add an element of elegance and sophistication.